NEWS:

 Ellery Akers is an award-winning writer and artist living on the coast of Northern California.
 She received a B.A. from Harvard and an M.A. from San Francisco State University.

-Her collection of poems, Knocking on the Earth, from Wesleyan University Press (1989) was named one of the year's best books by the San Jose Mercury News.
-She is also the author of a children's novel, Sarah's Waterfall: A Healing Story About Sexual Abuse (2009).
-Akers has won ten national writing awards, including the John Masefield Award, the Paumanok Award, and Sierra magazine's Nature Writing Award.
-Her poetry has been featured on National Public Radio and has appeared in The American Poetry Review, Orion, Harvard, The Sun, and many other magazines.
+Her new book of poems, Practicing the Truth, won the 2014 Autumn House Poetry Prize.
+Her previous collection, Knocking on the Earth, (Wesleyan University Press) was named a Best Book of the Year by The San Jose Mercury News.
+She is also the author of a children's novel, Sarah's Waterfall: A Healing Story About Sexual Abuse.
+Akers has won thirteen national writing awards, including the John Masefield and Paumanok Awards, the Poetry International Prize, and Sierra magazine's Nature Writing Award.
+Her poetry has been featured on American Life in Poetry and on National Public Radio and has appeared in such journals as Poetry, The American Poetry Review, and the New York Times Magazine.
 Her nature essays have been published in numerous anthologies, including Intimate Nature: The Bond Between Women and Animals (Ballantine).
-Her play, Letters to Anna, 1846-54, won a Dominican University One Act Play Festival Award in 2003.
+Her play, Letters to Anna, won a Dominican University One Act Play Festival Award.

-Among her honors are fellowships from Blue Mountain Center, the MacDowell Colony, the Headlands Center for the Arts, and a grant from the Marin Arts Council.
+Among her honors are fellowships from Blue Mountain Center, the MacDowell Colony, Headlands Center for the Arts, and Ucross Foundation.

 She has taught at private workshops and at Cabrillo College, and has been on the faculty of writing conferences at Squaw Valley, Humboldt State University, Foothill College, and Skyline College.